jjiantong/FastPGM/docs/Notes of Reading Weka Source Code.md

 small causing underflow.
 Change them to log space and calculating the sum will preserve better accuracy.

-## local K2 algorithm
+## Local K2 Algorithm

 The algorithm check the variables preceding the target variable one by one.
 If adding a variable to the parent set of the target variable makes the score better, then the variable will be added, or else will not.

-The algorithm does not check **every** possible combination of the preceding variables.
+The algorithm does **NOT** check **EVERY** possible combination of the preceding variables.